 4. West and East Okoboji Lake

-Sitting to the immediate south of Spirit Lake, Iowa, West Okoboji Lake is Iowa’s deepest natural lake, with a maximum depth of 136 feet, while East Okoboji Lake has a maximum depth of only 22 feet.
+Sitting to the immediate south of Spirit Lake, Iowa, West Okoboji Lake is Iowa’s deepest natural lake, with a maximum depth of 136 feet.
+In comparison, East Okoboji Lake has a maximum depth of only 22 feet.
 Underground springs provide Iowa’s most popular lake with cool, clear water.
 This area surrounding the lake has been the ancestral home of the Santee or Dakota Sioux tribes.

 Lake Okoboji is home to the Arnolds Park Amusement Park and Museum.
-There are rides for every age open during the summer, including a race track, roller coaster, and log flume.
+Rides for every age are open during the summer, including a race track, roller coaster, and log flume.
 Another top lake attraction in Spirit Lake to do with kids or as a solo traveler is a ride on the Queen II excursion boat.
 A lake paddle boat, the Queen II tours the area providing spectacular vistas and historical accounts.

 5. Pearson Lakes Art Center